sean-waev/caseware-product-app/README.md

 2. Component & Data Binding (30 points)

-    - Create a ProductCardComponent that displays product details (name, price, description).
+    - Create a ProductCardComponent that displays product details (name, price, description):
     ```
     this component is complete in the folder `src/app/product-card`
     ```
-    - Accept a product object via @Input().
+    - Accept a product object via @Input():
     ```
     product data input is set via @Input() in 'product-list-single-pill.component.ts'

      on lines 11 & 12 and accepted in 'product-list.component.html' on lines 5 & 6
     ```

-    - Add a button that emits an event (@Output()) when clicked.
+    - Add a button that emits an event (@Output()) when clicked:
     ```
     the buttonClick function that emits an event (@Output()) is in